 Seek Your Customers Validation

 Your business’ primary reason for existence is to make a profit.
 That won’t be possible without a critical mass of customers willing to buy the product.
 Chances are that you’ve already placed your customers at the center of your product development, marketing, and communication decisions.
-You need to take this consultation a step further by seeking their views on your existing technology and the areas they think can be improved to enhance the end user experience.
+Take this consultation a step further by seeking their views on the existing technology and the areas they think can be improved to enhance the end-user experience.

 For example, you might deploy chatbots on your website to reduce the need for customers to communicate with a person for simple queries.
 However, chatbots don’t have cross-generational appeal.
 While Millennials will be happy to interact with a bot, Baby Boomers won’t be as enthusiastic.
 Talking to your customers will ensure you choose the IT solution with the broadest customer appeal.